Diversity is More Than a Bra Size: What It’s Like to Be a Woman with a Disability in the Lingerie Industry

 - If our idea of disability revolves around visible problems, I’m screwed.
 And not in the fun way.
 Ever bitched about the woman on the stairs in front of you going too slow?
 Or the one in the supermarket aisle who has just ground to a halt inconveniently?
 Or the woman who looks fine but is taking up a disabled seat on the bus or a parking space?

 Yes, that could have been me.
-Because I look fine, I really do…especially since I discovered that blusher is the key to looking energetic (not concealer), and I’m usually wearing about 2 inches of make-up with a fine layer of modafinil, caffeine and painkillers at events.
+Because I look fine, I really do… especially since I discovered that blusher is the key to looking energetic (not concealer), and I’m usually wearing about two inches of make-up with a fine layer of modafinil, caffeine and painkillers at events.
 And I’m thankful for it, because it means I can avoid the increasing harassment those of us with visible disabilities are facing.

 I’ve stopped in front of you because I’m overwhelmed by the messages my own body is sending that Everything Is Wrong, and I probably don’t even know I’ve done it.
 I’m using that chair or that space because if I limit the amount I do, I have a hope in hell of making the stairs or the entire way round the shop, maybe even at a reasonable speed!